Last Updated on March 16, 2021 by Helga Dosa

 Make sure to visit the church of San Francesco.
 The entrance is free and you can admire frescoes, altars, and rosette windows.
 Every detail is from the 14th and 15th centuries!

-The neighboring areas of town
+The neighboring areas in the historic center

 After Piazza dei Cavalli, you can walk down Via XX Settembre, the streets of boutiques and shopping.
 It will lead you to Piazza del Duomo, another beautiful square in Piacenza.
 Start by visiting the Dome, built in the 13th century with a Romanesque style.
 Also, this is the largest Romanesque cathedral in the region of Emilia Romagna!